xhm1014/tensorflow1.6-CUDA9.0-cuDnn7.0-Installation/README.md

 (go to your project directary, i.e., in our deep learning machine)

+or in my pycharm win10, I use: python -m tensorboard.main --logdir=./tmp/autoencoder (./tmp/autoencoder   # is my directory for saving my history file)

 3) open the following provided link for tensorboard visulation (example see tensorboard.png)

 TensorBoard 1.5.1 at http://LRI-107580:6006 (Press CTRL+C to quit)